mzur/webdev/lesson-5/README.md

 ## User Interface Scaffolding

-Of yourse we don't want to keep just the Laravel start page but implement our own user interface for our application.
-In addition, most web applications share common features such as user accounts, registration, sign-up, email validation, passwort resets etc. Laravel provides all this fully configured in a variety of [Starter Kits](https://laravel.com/docs/starter-kits).
+Of course we don't want to keep just the Laravel start page but implement our own user interface for our application.
+In addition, most web applications share common features such as user accounts, registration, sign-up, email validation, password resets etc. Laravel provides all this fully configured in a variety of [Starter Kits](https://laravel.com/docs/starter-kits).
 Unfortunately, Laravel uses the [Tailwind CSS](https://tailwindcss.com) framework by default, nowadays, which is great but not very beginner friendly.
 Fortunately, [Laravel UI](https://github.com/laravel/ui) still exists as an alternative that uses the Bootstrap CSS framework that you already know from [lesson 4](/lesson-4).
 So this is what we are going to use.

 First, we have to install the Laravel UI package using Composer: